How Long To Soak Fish In Lemon Juice?

 This process takes about 10 minutes for thin cuts of fish, and up to 30 minutes for thicker cuts.
 Once the seafood is cooked, it is typically mixed with chopped onions, peppers, and other fresh ingredients.
 This creates a refreshing and flavorful dish that can be served as an appetizer or main course.

-See also Does Lemon Juice Affect Blood Pressure Medication?
+See also Does Lime Juice Help Gout?

 While ceviche is traditionally made with raw seafood, some cooks prefer to give the seafood a quick sear in a hot pan before adding it to the citrus juice.
 This helps to lock in flavor and prevents the seafood from becoming rubbery.
 If you’re looking for a delicious and easy-to-make seafood dish, give ceviche a try!